soundarkutty/soundarkutty.github.io/_posts/2022-08-09-Threat Modelling.md

 * OWASP Threat Dragon

-DFD is Often used to represent the following diagram.
+DFD is Often used to represent STRIDE framework the following diagram.

 Rectangle(External entities) - Actor interacting with the systems.